A timeline for choosing

 - Counselors distribute high school application forms, directory, and materials.

-- Non-public students can obtain materials at the Expo or from the Office of Student Placement.
+- Non-public school students can obtain materials at the Expo or from the District Office of Student Enrollment and Placement.

 - Families research schools.